Skip to Content

 Final Thoughts

-I’ve been to Newfoundland twice now and I feel kind of stupid to have skipped Corner Brook on my first visit.
-I really fell in love with the Bay of Islands and would love to go back there to do some more hiking.
+I’ve been to Newfoundland three times now and I feel kind of stupid to have skipped Corner Brook on my first visit.
+I really fell in love with the Bay of Islands and would love to go back there to do even more hiking.
 Even though it’s a long, off-trail trek, I want to summit The Cabox – the highest mountain on the island.

 I know I haven’t seen everything in the Corner Brook area… yet.
 If you’ve been, give me some more suggestions for things to do in the comments.
 Because I’m sure I’ll be back.